ieiei/ianvei/rust-for-rustaceans/9 UNSAFE CODE.md

-**9**

-**UNSAFE CODE**

-The mere mention of unsafe code often elicits strong responses from many in the

-Rust community, and from many of those watching Rust from the sidelines.
-While some

-maintain it’s “no big deal,” others decry it as “the rea- son all of Rust’s promises are a lie.”
-In this chapter,

-I hope to pull back the curtain a bit to explain what unsafe is, what it isn’t, and how you should go about using it safely.
+The mere mention of unsafe code often elicits strong responses from many in the Rust community, and from many of those watching Rust from the sidelines.
+While some maintain it’s “no big deal,” others decry it as “the rea- son all of Rust’s promises are a lie.”
+In this chapter, I hope to pull back the curtain a bit to explain what unsafe is, what it isn’t, and how you should go about using it safely.
 At the time of writing, and likely also when you read this, Rust’s precise requirements for unsafe code are still being determined, and even if they were all nailed down, the com- plete description would be beyond the scope of this book.
 Instead, I’ll do my best to arm you with the building blocks, intuition, and tooling you’ll need to navigate your way through most unsafe code.

 Your main takeaway from this chapter should be this: unsafe code is the mechanism Rust gives developers for taking advantage of invariants that, for whatever reason, the compiler cannot check.
 We’ll look at the ways in which unsafe does that, what those invariants may be, and what we can do with it as a result.